 The sounds that surround us return to my ears: the mechanical noises of the rides, the animated voices of children.
 The teenager siblings of a family that passes nearby look at us with embarrassed curiosity.

-Shortly after we head into the haunted house attraction.
+Shortly after, we head into the haunted house attraction.
 I visited many amusement parks when I was a ghost, and even lived in one for a while.
 Never had to pay for any attraction, but sometimes it was hard to get an empty seat.
-In any case, I technically also worked in a haunted house attraction for a while as an unpaid intern: there was this stoner young adult who worked as an actress and whose mind already bounced in and out of reality, so it was easy to possess her and get to scare the visitors.
+In any case, I technically also worked in a haunted house attraction for a week as an unpaid intern: there was this stoner young adult who worked as an actress and whose mind already bounced in and out of reality, so it was easy to possess her and scare the visitors.
 I also used that girl to learn to tolerate the full body licking sensation that came with possessing a breathing person, but I never got over it.
-I was mad about how ghost powers had been distributed seemingly at random; why would I only be able to possess people, when so many ghosts that I knew could record their voices fluently, or poltergeist some apartment into oblivion?
+I was mad about how ghost powers had been distributed seemingly at random; why was I only be able to possess people, when so many ghosts that I knew could record their voices fluently, or poltergeist an apartment into oblivion?
 But I guess I was the lucky one, wasn’t I?
 If only I had realized that I could possess fresh corpses…

-In any case, inside the haunted house we come across a T-Rex head straight out of Jurassic Park, a reaper with glowing eyes, some disturbing imagery involving a decaying corpse and some animatronic rats, two dirty skeletons somehow playing chess, a random octopus… In the darkness filled with scary ambient noses, Alazne clung tighter to me, but she seemed to be liking it.
+In any case, inside the haunted house we come across a T-Rex head straight out of Jurassic Park, a reaper with glowing eyes, disturbing imagery involving a decaying corpse and some animatronic rats, two dirty skeletons somehow playing chess, a random octopus… In the darkness filled with scary ambient noses, Alazne clung tighter to me, but she seemed to be enjoying it.
 I must have loved it too much, because when we finally reach the exit and the midday’s sun makes me squint, I want to go back in.
 I was never what I would call happy in the afterlife, but I came to feel attached to haunted, tenebrous places.

-“That was fascinating,” Alazne says with a pleased tone.
+“That was fascinating,” Alazne says, pleased.

 “That much, huh?”